selectel/terraform-provider-selectel/website/docs/r/vpc_public_port_v1.html.markdown

 * `region` — (Required) Pool where the public port is located, for example, `ru-6`.
 Changing this creates a new public port.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/).

 * `description` — (Optional) Public port description.
-The default value is empty string.
+The default value is an empty string.

 * `admin_state_up` — (Optional) Enables (`true`) or disables (`false`) the public port administratively.
 The default value is `true`.